EXPLOSIVE STELLAR PHENOMENA - 2019/0

 The proposed assessment strategy for this module will involve:

-30% for a report describing a computational project involving explosive nucleosynthesis yields and/or hydrodynamical stellar simulations.
-Open-source numerical codes will be provided..
-Coursework set in week 6, to be submitted in week 9.
+30% of group based coursework to produce a final report describing a computational project involving explosive nucleosynthesis yields and/or hydrodynamical stellar simulations, as well as an oral presentation.
+All students will be marked individually for their contribution to the project.
+Open-source numerical codes will be provided.
+Coursework set in week 6, to be submitted/presented in week 9.

 70% for a final, 1.5 hour closed book examination where students will answer 2 questions from a set of 3.